 The Trustees recognise the importance of their role as a steward of capital, promoting corporate responsibility and ensuring the highest standards of governance.
-The Trustees recognise that ultimately this will help to protect the financial interests of the beneficiaries of the Plan.
+The Trustees recognise that ultimately this will help to protect the financial interests and create long-term financial value for the beneficiaries of the Scheme.

-The Trustees review the stewardship activity of the investment managers on an annual basis to ensure the Plan's stewardship policy is being appropriately implemented in practice.
-The Trustees receive annual reports on stewardship activity carried out by their managers and these reports include detailed voting and engagement information from underlying asset managers, e.g. compliance with the UK Stewardship Code issued by the Financial Reporting Council.
+The Trustees review the stewardship activity of managers on an annual basis to ensure the Scheme's stewardship policy is being appropriately implemented in practice.
+The Trustees receive annual reports on stewardship activity carried out by their managers and these reports include detailed voting and engagement information from underlying asset managers.

-The Trustees expect the investment managers to use their influence as institutional investors to ensure that underlying asset managers exercise the Trustees' voting rights in relation to the Plan's assets and report to the Trustees on stewardship by underlying asset managers as required.
+The Trustees expect the investment managers to use their influence as institutional investors to ensure that underlying asset managers exercise the Trustees' voting rights in relation to the Scheme's assets and report to the Trustees on stewardship by underlying asset managers as required.

 The Trustees will engage with the investment managers as necessary for more information, to ensure that robust active ownership behaviours, reflective of their active ownership policies, are being actioned.
-This will take the form of reporting which will be made available to Plan members on request.
+This will take the form of reporting which will be made available to Scheme members on request.

-Where possible, the transparency for voting should include voting actions and rationale with relevance to the Plan, highlighting in particular those votes by the asset managers against management that were significant, where votes were abstained, or where voting differed from the policies of the Trustees.
+Where possible, the transparency for voting should include voting actions and rationale with relevance to the Scheme, highlighting in particular those votes by the asset managers against management that were significant and where votes were abstained.
 Where voting is concerned we would expect our underlying asset managers, to recall stock lending, as necessary, in order to carry out voting actions.

 The Trustees may engage with their investment managers, who in turn are able to engage with underlying asset managers, investee company or other stakeholders, on matters including the performance, strategy, risks, social and environmental impact, corporate governance, capital structure, and management of actual or potential conflicts of interest, of the underlying investments made.
-Where a significant concern is identified, the Trustees will consider, on a case by case basis, a range of methods by which they would monitor and engage so as to bring about the best long-term outcomes for the Plan.
+Where a significant concern is identified, the Trustees will consider, on a case by case basis, a range of methods by which they would monitor and engage so as to bring about the best long-term outcomes for the Scheme.